 So is 'Jungle Juice' or any other nitrite product dangerous?

 Most people do not continue to use nitrite products regularly mainly because of the unpleasant after-effect.
 Headaches the morning after are often reported, particularly if the drug is used regularly through the night.
-If spilled onto the skin it can cause burns and if the liquid is inhaled over and over again it is possible for the user to get sores on and around the nose (or mouth if inhaled there) as the vapours can be quite caustic.
+If spilled onto the skin it can cause burns and if the liquid is inhaled over and over again it is possible for the user to get sores on and around the nose (or on the lips if inhaled through the mouth) as the vapours can be quite caustic.
 There have also been some recent studies that show that regular users could suffer loss of vision over time.
-The most important thing to note, however, is that if nitrites are swallowed it can lead unconsciousness or even death.
+The most important thing to note, however, is that if nitrites are swallowed it can lead to unconsciousness or even death.
 Although these products can seem like a bit of harmless fun, they can be very dangerous substances if people are not totally aware of what they are doing ...

-No drug is without risk and certainly one of the growing problems with the nitrite products currently is that due to some countries banning certain products, manufacturers appear to be 'tweaking' the compound and making potentially more dangerous substances.
+No drug is without risk and certainly one of the growing problems with the nitrite products currently available online is that due to some countries banning certain products, manufacturers appear to be 'tweaking' the compound resulting in the manufacture of potentially more dangerous substances.
 When it comes down to it though - maybe the idea of sniffing something being sold as a 'leather cleaner' isn't that great an idea anyway!